Free Shipping at $40✈️ | Free Gift at $60

 Bonny is a custom blend fiber powder dedicated to helping close the fiber gap.
 In fact, Bonny was born out of our founder’s realization that she, too, was not getting enough fiber.
 With that in mind, her quest for the perfect fiber powder led her to create one.
 (You can read our founder’s story here.

-Bonny contains a blend of psyllium husk and prebiotic inulin.
+Bonny powder contains a blend of psyllium husk and prebiotic inulin.
 One serving of Bonny is equivalent to 17% of your daily fiber goal.

 As always, we wish you pleasant poops.